IPG Photonics (IPGP) Q2 2017 Results - Earnings Call Transcript

 You've also seen on some of the medium and fine cutting applications, people actually transition to 1 kilowatt to 1.5 kilowatts.
 So, in each of those areas, you've seen that coupled with an increase in total unit volumes driving the high-power sector not just in Asia, but also in Europe, and a little bit, to a lesser extent, in North America because a lot of those cutting systems, there's fewer OEMs here on that, on the North American market.

-It's a bit difficult to bifurcate it more directly than that as clearly, a lot of different things that are driving the high power, as well as we said some of the displacements of non-laser technologies, which we've heard – at Laser Munich, this was mentioned to us – is mentioned to me at least four or five times by not only our sales people, but some of the OEMs that I spoke to in China.
+It's a bit difficult to bifurcate it more directly than that as clearly a lot of different things that are driving the high power, as well as we said some of the displacements of non-laser technologies, which we've heard – at Laser Munich, this was mentioned to us – is mentioned to me at least four or five times by not only our sales people, but some of the OEMs that I spoke to in China.
 So, it's a little bit of hearsay, but everyone was saying that there certainly seems to be a trend on the non-laser technology side.

 Patrick Newton - Stifel, Nicolaus & Co., Inc.

-And, I guess, this is a follow-up to that given your last comment on displacing non-lasers.
+And, I guess, just as a follow-up to that given your last comment on displacing non-lasers.
 So, I'm thinking that on China, maybe a two-part question.
 On displacing the non-laser portion of the market, is there any way to quantify how much of that growth in China is actually coming from that?
 And then on the China customers, can you talk about the size of the customers that are driving this growth?
 Are these smaller players, mom-and-pop shops?
 Are we talking about multinationals?
 And how are they funding their purchases?
 Is this still heavily reliant on attainable credit?

 Timothy P. V. Mammen - IPG Photonics Corp.